Unga Group

-Unga Group Plc is a Kenyan-based holding company with its investments in the business of flour milling and manufacturing of human nutrition products and animal feeds.
+Unga Group Plc is a Kenyan-based holding company with investments in the business of flour milling and manufacturing of human nutrition products and animal feeds.
 The group has operations in Kenya and Uganda.

 Overview

-Unga Group was founded in 1908 making it one of Kenya's oldest companies.
-The group's headquarters are in Nairobi with flour mills in Eldoret, Nakuru and Mombasa.
+Unga Group was founded in 1908, making it one of Kenya's oldest companies.
+The group's headquarters are in Nairobi, with flour mills in Eldoret, Nakuru and Mombasa.

 In 2000, Unga Group was in losses and entered into a strategic investment partnership with Seaboard Corporation to form Unga Holding Limited as part of its recovery strategy.
-Unga Groups operations were all transferred to the newly created subsidiary.
-Seaboard Corporation brought on-board capital and technical expertise.
+Unga Group's operations were all transferred to the newly created subsidiary.
+Seaboard Corporation brought on board capital and technical expertise.

 Unga Group re-entered the bread market in 2015 through its acquisition of Ennsvalley Bakery.
 This move was aimed to diversify the group's investments.
-This acquisition was funded by the proceeds the group earned from the sale its 51% stake in Bullpak, the group's paper packaging subsidiary, to South African based Nampak.
+This acquisition was funded by the proceeds the group earned from the sale its 51% stake in Bullpak, the group's paper packaging subsidiary, to South African-based Nampak.